Parameter-free Separable Lowest-order Non-relativistic Hamiltonian for Helium Atom: Results and Discussions

 From table \ref{tab2}, one can observe that our $ns^2$ $^1S$ states and $2s2p$ $^1P$ state results compare well with ref.$_1$ values while $np^2$ $^1S$ states results are lower compared to the reference values.
 This observation forms a complementary relationship with table \ref{tab1} results in that singly excited states with $s$ symmetry are poorly described while doubly excited states with $s$ symmetry are well described by the present potential.
 Conversely, single excited states with $p$ symmetry are well described while doubly excited states with $p$ symmetry are underestimated by the present potential.

+The non-relativistic excitation energies of various autoionizing states, presented in table \ref{tab3}, have also been determined using the derived pseudopotential.
+The results are compared with known experimental results \cite{Rudd1964}.

+The excitation energies calculated using the present method are in fair agreement with the literature values except for the $2s^2$ and $2p^2$ states where our present results are higher because the exchange effects.
+It is important to note that the present method can neither resolve the singlet and triplet states of the autoionizing levels nor the $S$ and $D$ states for the $npn'p$ autoionizing levels.

-The present method is advantageous in that, unlike other methods tackling electron correlation, there is no inherent approximation involved in the treatment of the electron-electron interaction and all the effects including electron exchange and correlation are evaluated exactly.
+The present method is advantageous in that, unlike other methods tackling the electron correlation effects, there is no use of self consistent approximations or iterations involved in the treatment of the electron-electron interaction and all the effects including electron exchange and correlation are evaluated exactly within the lowest-order approximation given by Eq.\eqref{eq:pt1c}.
 The validity of the current method lies in the suggested partition function which in turn determines the quality of the results obtained.

-Within the non-relativistic solution framework, the present results are in good comparison to the literature values can be deemed to be reliable especially for non-spherical ($l \neq 0$) symmetry states.
+Within the non-relativistic solution framework for helium atom, the present results are in good comparison with the literature values and can be deemed to be reliable, especially for non-spherical ($l \neq 0$) symmetry states.
 For states with spherical ($l=0$) symmetry, the method is only accurate for the groundstate and autoionizing states while it overstimates the binding energies of the singly excited states.
-The inaccuracy arises because of the non-inclusion of coherences.
-The relative importance of these coherences is expected to vanish within the framework of non-relativistic quantum mechanics.
-In ref.\cite{Jobunga2017}, it was shown that with the inclusion of some relativistic corrections, the groundstate energy of the helium atom is accurately reproduced.

-With the symmetry-dependent partition function,the electron correlation problem is exactly solved.
-For helium atom, we are led to a conclusion that the non-relativistic ground state energy is $-2.9103$.
-This implies that the accurate value of $-2.9037$ can only be achieved if the higher-order corrections are incorporated into the Hamiltonian of helium atom.
-The success of the present method validates the use of equation (\ref{eq:pt1}) derived in our previous paper \cite{Jobunga2017}.
-It is important to note that the same equation is also the basis of hyperspherical co-ordinates method developed by Macek \cite{Macek1968}.
-We can therefore the present method as a modification of the hyperspherical co-ordinates method.
+With the symmetry-dependent partition fraction, the separation of the correlated electron-electron interaction is exactly solved within the lowest-order approximation.
+For helium atom, we are led to a conclusion that the lowest-order non-relativistic ground state energy is $-2.9103$.
+This implies that the accurate value of $-2.9037$ can only be achieved if the higher-order non-relativistic corrections are incorporated into the Hamiltonian of helium atom.
+This premise will be a subject of further investigation in future.